-Flavors remain the key to success for healthy beverages
+Flavors are essential for the success of healthy beverages

 While consumers are increasingly seeking better-for-you beverages with functional benefits, taste remains the crucial factor influencing their purchasing decisions, making it essential for manufacturers to balance healthiness with flavor appeal.